You Have Questions. Let’s Figure Them Out Together.

 External Research Fellowships

-During your first year with us, we’ll help you develop a strong proposal for a major external fellowship.
-This could include the National Science Foundation (NSF) Fellowship, National Defense Science & Engineering Graduate Fellowship (NDSEG) and U.S. Department of Defense SMART Scholarship.
+During your first year at Duke, we’ll help you develop a strong proposal for a major external fellowship.